distribution-explorer/distribution-explorer.github.io/_sources/multivariate_continuous/lkj.rst.txt

 Notes
 -----

 - The most common use case is as a prior for a covariance matrix.
 Note that LKJ distribution gives *correlation* matrices, not covariance matrices.
-We typically work with Cholesky factors.
+We typically work with :ref:`Cholesky factors<Positive definite matrices and Cholesky decompositions>`.
 To get the covariance Cholesky factor from the correlation Cholesky factor, we need to multiply the correlation Cholesky factor by a diagonal matrix constructed from the variances of the individual variates.
 Here is an example using the LKJ distribution in a model with a multivariate Normal likelihood in Stan.

   .. code-block:: stan